elysian-x/useless_project/README.md

 ## Basic Details
-### Team Name: [Saltymeter]
+### Team Name: Saltymeter

 ### Team Members
-- Team Lead: [Jils Shaiju] - [NSS College Of Engineering]
+- Team Lead: Jils Shaiju - NSS College Of Engineering
-- Member 2: [Neha Ann Philip] - [NSS College Of Engineering]
+- Member 2:  Neha Ann Philip - NSS College Of Engineering

 ### Project Description
-We wanted to build something that would be useless to us, something able to make he drama as us.
-And tada, we are building Tabot, who is a dramatic table robot who loves to push things off the table.
-And if he can't seem to push it off - he screams in rick roll.
+We wanted to build something that would be useless to us, what's more useless than a "thanthoni" robot.

 ### The Problem (that doesn't exist)
 We are solving the problem of the non - existent drama in our lives.